 Uploading images to an online platform is not always as easy as clicking the “Upload” button.
-Digital cameras and scanners provide you with images of an extremely high quality that could be used for large posters without compromising clarity.
+Digital cameras and scanners provide you with images of extremely high quality that could be used for large posters without compromising clarity.
 However, these files also tend to have a very large file size.
 This presents problems when uploading your images online directly from your scanner or camera, as those with slower internet connections will spend a long time trying to view your image, or alternatively, the image will over-fill the screen and become virtually un-viewable.

-Pixlr is a cross platform web based image manipulation tool that runs in a web browser.
+Pixlr is a cross-platform web-based image manipulation tool that runs in a web browser.
 To use the basic process to reduce the image:

-- Click on the “Image” menu icon within Pixlr, then click Image Size.
+- Click on the “Image” menu icon within Pixlr, then click Image Size

 - File > Save.